fastoch/JavaScript_DaveGray/README.md

 # Chapter 16 - Refactoring the chifoumi game

-see file `chapter16.js`
+see files `chapter16.js` and `chapter16-2.js`
-Refactored version of our chifoumi game from chapter 11 with a while loop and an array.
+- Refactored version of our chifoumi game from chapter 11 with a **while loop** and an **array**.
+- another refactored version of our chifoumi game with **functions**.

+The version with functions is significantly longer but it's organised very neatly into functions,
+and functions will let us make the transition to making this game part of the **DOM** in the next version.

+>[!note]
+>DOM = document object model

 # Chapter 17 -

-@160/475 (33%)
+@163/475 (34%)